tomasfabian/ksqlDB.RestApi.Client-DotNet/SqlServer.Connector/README.md

 # SqlServer.Connector
-SqlServer.Connector is a client API for consuming row-level table changes (CDC - [Change Data Capture](https://docs.microsoft.com/en-us/sql/relational-databases/track-changes/about-change-data-capture-sql-server?view=sql-server-ver15)) from a Sql Server databases with the Debezium connector streaming platform.
+The `SqlServer.Connector` is a .NET client API that enables the consumption of row-level table changes, specifically utilizing **Change Data Capture** (CDC) functionality, from SQL Server databases.
+This API works seamlessly with the `Debezium` connector streaming platform.

 **Kafka Connect** is an open-source component of the Apache Kafka ecosystem that provides a scalable and reliable framework for connecting external systems with Kafka.
 It allows you to easily integrate data from various sources and sinks into Kafka, enabling efficient and real-time data pipelines.